 - DevOps Learning.
 Eventually, everyone involved should be learning to execute and by learning those best practices DevOps life can be easier.
 It’s all about how to empower your team and your personal growth and how to foster understanding through continuous improvement.

 - DevOps Lifecycle.
-Focus on software as a product with care, attention and reflection, and be a part of the ever-changing ecosystem.
+Focus on the software as a product with care, attention and reflection, and be a part of the ever-changing ecosystem.

 - DevOps Organization and Resources.
 Providing structure for interactions and ground rules on supporting collaboration and productivity.

 - DevOps Process.
-Habits crafted to foster consistency, confidence and collaboration, provided within Mobile DevOps framework to achieve continuous improvement.
+Habits crafted to foster consistency, confidence and collaboration, provided within the Mobile DevOps framework to achieve continuous improvement.